ludocavalieri/Vision-Based-Navigation-for-a-Planetary-Rover/README.md

 ## Visual odometry in simulated environment

 ### Start the simulation
-The simulation environment is specified in [model.sdf](models/mars_like_environment/model.sdf), where it is possible to select *katwijck simulated.dae* amd *model.dae*.
+The simulation environment is specified in [model.sdf](vision_based_nav/models/mars_like_environment/model.sdf), where it is possible to select *katwijck simulated.dae* amd *model.dae*.
 The former is a basic reproduction of the Katwijck beach portion in which the real dataset is acquired, while the latter is a slightly more complex and realistic reproduction of a planetary terrain.
-The node [RobotController.py](scripts/RobotController.py) enables sending */cmd_vel* messages to the rover using the
+The node [RobotController.py](vision_based_nav/scripts/RobotController.py) enables sending */cmd_vel* messages to the rover using the
 To launch the simulation environment (both Gazebo and Rviz), run the following commands from terminal:
 '''
 roslaunch vision_based_nav gazebo_model.launch
 rosrun vision_based_nav RobotController.py
 '''
->[!WARNING]
+>[!NOTE]
 >To maintain the controller active, click on the GUI.

 ### Perform visual odometry and evaluate its performance
-The Visual Odometry procedure is implemented in [VOnode.py](scripts/VOnode.py).
-To test the pipeline's performance, run [LocalizationTest.py](scripts/LocalizationTest.py), which returns a plot of the ground truth and reconstructed trajectories, a plot of the trajectory and orientation errors, and the values of the following metrics: RMSE, RMSE relative to path length, mean orientation error relative to path length.
+The Visual Odometry procedure is implemented in [VOnode.py](svision_based_nav/cripts/VOnode.py).
+To test the pipeline's performance, run [LocalizationTest.py](vision_based_nav/scripts/LocalizationTest.py), which returns a plot of the ground truth and reconstructed trajectories, a plot of the trajectory and orientation errors, and the values of the following metrics: RMSE, RMSE relative to path length, mean orientation error relative to path length.
 To run the odometry node and evaluate its performance, run the following commands from terminal:
 '''
 rosrun vision_based_nav VOnode.py